cmudig/cmudig.github.io/_courses/2023-spring-intro-hci-pm.md

 ## Late Policy

-Assignments are due before the beginning of class (12:30 PM EST) on the specified day.
+Assignments are due before the beginning of class (12:30 PM ET) on the specified day.
 A penalty of 10 points out of 100 (one letter grade) will be immediately applied after the start time of class.
 An additional 5 points will be subtracted for each additional 24-hour period late.
 You are responsible to confirm that your Canvas submittal was successfully uploaded.

-## Projects

-The course is project-oriented.
-It includes a large final group-defined project along with 2 homework assignments designed to provide the stepping stones needed to complete the final project.
-Tentative due dates for these projects can be found in the schedule above.
-Your work will be evaluated relative to your background and level of effort.
-This is a graduate-level class, and the assumption is that you are a mature and motivated student, and that you will define your work so that you learn and grow, given your background.

-All homework assignments are to be done as individual work.
-It is expected that students may assist each other with conceptual issues, but not provide code.
-If you use example code, you must explicitly acknowledge this in your assignment submission.
-If you are unsure about these boundaries, please ask the instructors.

 ### Respect for Diversity